 Volunteer as an English teacher

 There are many opportunities for those trying to get teaching experience not just as an English teacher but also in particular fields such as Hospitality and Tourism, Arts and Sports.
 I am interested in ecotourism and all that comes from that such as adventured sports, boating, transports in general.I am also very interested to find out how certain countries known as the third world use their creativity to go into business and generate income in order to survive.
+In this article Follow me to Turkey I share good information about Turkey.
+Also about Asia if you click here.

 Would this people learn anything from me?
 Absolutely!
 May I learn from them?
 Gladly I would say again ABSOLUTELY!!!
 My point here is: if we can both learn from each other and create positive impacts in communities and environment why not forget about the pay check and go for it?
 At the age of 42 and after have lived in many countries and seeing a lot of changes particularly in Europe where I was born I can easily say that we have to commit to development and never for exploration.
 So even though a company or non-profit is willing to help you connecting into amazing lifetime opportunities think that “business” is made out of two parts: YOU and THE COMMUNITY and you should never pay for it.
 I’m open to discussion if you’ve a different perspective.
 If I get no answers I’ll point out every single one with weird offers.